eiphy/lita/README.md

 # Lita
 This project aims to develop intuition for a robot-lita.

-The intellegnet part may be involved, but is not the main focus of this project.
+The intellegnet topics may be involved, but is not the main focus of this project.